 I produce a wide range of woven works: Simple baskets, designer baskets incorporating grapevines, imaginative trays and mandalas.
 This extensive selection guarantees that all will find something to their liking.

 Each basket is created with a poem.
-I attach a poem or song to accompany each work released, expressing the inner concept and the spirit that beats within me.
+I attach a poem to accompany each work released, expressing the inner concept and the spirit that beats within me.

 SIGN UP TODAY !